"Someone whose talent should be sampled first-hand by far more people

 – Earl Hitchner, The Irish Echo

-New York born fiddler Brian Conway is a leading exponent of the highly ornamented Sligo fiddling style made famous by the late Michael Coleman.
+New York born fiddler Brian Conway is a leading exponent of the tastefully ornamented Sligo fiddling style made famous by the late Michael Coleman.
 The winner of two All- Ireland junior titles in 1973 and 1974 and the All-Ireland senior championship of 1986, Brian's early studies were with his father Jim of Plumbridge County Tyrone and with Limerick born fiddler/teacher Martin Mulvihill.
 However, it was the legendary fiddler and composer Martin Wynne who taught him the real secrets of the County Sligo style.
 Later, Brian met and befriended the great Andy McGann of New York a direct student of Michael Coleman, who further shaped his precision and skill on the instrument.

 In 1979, Brian recorded a duet album, The Apple In Winter (Green Linnet) with fellow New York fiddler Tony Demarco.
 He released his debut solo CD, First through the Gate, on the Smithsonian-Folkways label in July 2002.
 This CD was voted the prestigious Album of the Year by the Irish Echo.
 Brian is also featured on the CD, My Love is in America, recorded at the Boston College Irish Fiddle Festival, and on the documentary "Shore to Shore" which highlights traditional Irish music in New York.
 He is considered one of the musical rocks of the New York area.